 - demonstrate proficiency in solving differential equations,

 - develop understanding of various mathematical concepts and models involving differential equations,

 - develop understanding of modeling techniques required for successful application of mathematics,

 - demonstrate the use of differential equations in problem solving,

 - demonstrate proficiency in using mathematical software,

-- use appropriate technology and mathematical software to solve problems involving differential equations.
+- use appropriate technology to solve problems involving differential equations.